The Pad\'e interpolation method applied to additive difference Painlev\'e equations

 \begin{rem} {\rm {\bf On the choice of the interpolated functions $Y(x)$ and sequences $Y_s$}

-One may wonder how to choose the suitable interpolated functions $Y(x)$ and sequences $Y(x)$.
-However there is no guiding principle, i.e. only heuristics, to choose the functions $Y(x)$ and the sequences $Y(x)$ in the Pad\'e interpolation method, as far as we know.
-In this paper we succeed in applying Pad\'e method as follows: we firstly choose the sequences $Y_s$ to type $d$-$E_7^{(1)}$, $d$-$E_6^{(1)}$, $d$-$D_4^{(1)}$ and $d$-$A_3^{(1)}$ by the degeneration limit $q \to 1$ and suitable transformations for the sequences of type $q$-$E_7^{(1)}$, $q$-$E_6^{(1)}$, $q$-$D_5^{(1)}$ and $q$-$A_4^{(1)}$ given in \cite{Nagao15}, and we also determine the functions $Y(x)$ using the well chosen sequences $Y_s$. \sq } \end{rem}
+One may wonder how to choose the suitable interpolated functions $Y(x)$ and sequences $Y_s=Y(s)$ in Table \ref{tb:Ylistad}.
+However, there is no guiding principle, i.e. only heuristics, to choose the functions $Y(x)$ and the sequences $Y_s$ in the Pad\'e interpolation method, as far as we know.
+In this paper we succeed in choosing $Y_s$ and $Y(x)$ suitably as follows.